Creative Community for Peace: Activity

 When it was founded, Creative Community for Peace began reaching out to celebrities who were scheduled to play in Tel Aviv in an attempt to counter BDS lobbying for celebrities to cancel their appearances in Israel.
-In 2013, Lana Melman, then director of Creative Community for Peace, said its members use their personal connections to reach out to other artists and give them "balanced information" about Israel, additionally educating them about "the artistic freedom there, and work[ing] to arrest potential cancellations".
+In 2013, Lana Melman, then-director of CCFP, said its members use their personal connections to reach out to other artists and give them "balanced information" about Israel, additionally educating them about "the artistic freedom there, and work[ing] to arrest potential cancellations".
 David Siegel, consul general for Israel in Los Angeles, said in 2013 that "[CCFP are] effective because they work from inside the industry."
-CCFP reaches out to every major artist or performer was is going to play in Israel, and helps prepare them for the coordinated BDS campaign they're going to face.
+CCFP reaches out to every major artist or performer who is going to play in Israel, and helps prepare them for the coordinated BDS campaign they're going to face.

 In 2013, BDS activists organized a petition to try to convince Alicia Keys not to play in "apartheid Israel" which got 16,000 signatures.
 In response, CCFP board members disputed the apartheid comparison, and organized their own petition which received 18,000 signatures; Keys ended up playing in Israel.

-In 2014, six weeks after the beginning of Operation Protective Edge, CCFP published a petition signed by almost 200 Hollywood figures in Billboard, The Hollywood Reporter, and Variety.
+Six weeks after the beginning of the 2014 Gaza War, CCFP published a petition signed by almost 200 Hollywood figures in Billboard, The Hollywood Reporter, and Variety.
 The petition expressed support for Israel and criticized Hamas.
 The language of the petition called for peace and expressed sadness over the loss of life on both sides, and described Hamas as a terrorist organization determined to try to destroy Israel.